Cristian Castro: 2012–present: Primera Fila and Sony Music

 After disappointing sales of albums with Universal Latin Entertainment, Castro signed with Sony Music.
 For his first album with Sony since Hoy Quiero Soñar, Castro recorded a live album titled Primera Fila : Día 1 which contains live recordings of his well-known songs as well as original songs.
 The album features collaborations by several performers, including Reik, Ha*Ash, Leonel García and Verónica Castro.
 The album it was released under the label Sony Music Latin on 2 April 2013.

 Personal life

 Castro has been living in Argentina since 2020.
 He was married to model Gabriela Bo from Paraguay.
 After he divorced Bo, he married his Argentine Jewish ex-girlfriend, Valeria Liberman.
 Castro converted to Judaism upon marrying Liberman.
-He has since reverted to Roman Catholicism following his divorce from Liberman.
+He has since reverted to Roman Catholicism following his divorce from Liberman after being seen in public with Divinamaruuu's sister, Celeste Rifai.
 He resides in Punta del Este, Uruguay, and Mexico City.
 Castro was diagnosed with autism as a child.